Healthdirect Free Australian health advice you can count on.

 How is vasculitis treated?

-If the vasculitis is caused by an allergy or hypersensitivity, removing the substance usually stops the symptoms.
+If the vasculitis is from an allergy or hypersensitivity, removing the cause usually stops the symptoms.

-If it is due to an autoimmune condition, treatment can help control the symptoms and often leads to remission of the vasculitis (where symptoms become less severe or disappear).
-Some people have chronic (long-term) vasculitis, however, and never go into remission.
+If it is due to an autoimmune condition, medicines can help control the symptoms and often leads to remission of the vasculitis (where symptoms become less severe or disappear).

 Resources and support